DonDebonair/slack-machine/README.rst

 """""""""""

 - Help texts for Plugins
-- Emit and listen to events
+- Support for Interactive Buttons
 - ... and much more

 Installation